Link1-ST/Tasklist-and-Taskkill/README.md

 ```
 1. If the inclued exe files do not work then compile it with Visual Studio or any other compiler
 2. Run tasklist-v1.0.exe or taskill-v1.0 (Note: Some processes may not be found or killed if not running with admin priviledges)
-3. Enter the option choice
+3. Enter the option choice (1, 2, or 3)
 ```
 Tasklist options:
 ```